Updated October 2019

 Negombo was an important city for the Dutch because of its cinnamon.
 The Dutch built catholic churches (a design still used today) and canals to protect Negombo.

-But the Portuguese seized Negombo until it was recaptured by the Dutch who eventually lost it to the British in 1796.
+However, the Portuguese seized Negombo until it was recaptured by the Dutch, who eventually lost it to the British in 1796.

-As you leave Negombo you’ll find the old industry of tile manufacture.
-Clay and wood from around Negombo were used in making tiles.
+As you leave Negombo, you’ll find the old industry of tile manufacture.
+Clay and wood from around Negombo were used to make tiles.

 Traveling from Negombo to Dambulla

-When you have your own personal driver to travel Sri Lanka, you get to stop at rustic roadside stalls to taste the coconut milk from golden coconuts.
-A lot sweeter than a green coconut.
+When you have your own personal driver to travel Sri Lanka, you get to stop at rustic roadside stalls.
+Whether it be for a cooked breakfast or to taste the coconut milk from golden coconuts.
+They are a lot sweeter than a green coconut.

 Golden coconuts are one of the industries for the city of Kurunegala.